poltomo/hello/about.markdown

 my name is Varun.
 I study computer science at UCI.
 I also interned at Intel for some time.

 April 11, 2024
-The name of the site changed from my github username and moniker to "project by varun".
+The name of the site changed from my github username to "project by varun".
 I am not doing all that well in codeforces contests, and I need to find more time to upsolve problems.

 I am taking [Scientific Computing](https://ics.uci.edu/~xhx/courses/CS206/), [Efficient ML Computing](https://sites.google.com/uci.edu/tomyeh/cs-190295-efficient-ml-comp), and graphical models.
 I'm going to try do some past kaggle and atcoder heuristic contests.